 - Equipment Recommended: 3 to 5 mm long wetsuit, dive computer, surface marker buoy (SMB), and a whistle

 - Insurance: both dive insurance and travel insurance are mandatory.
-We recommend Dive Assure that has plans to cover both - ask us for a quote
+We recommend DAN Europe that has plans to cover both - ask us for a quote

 - Nearest Hyperbaric Chamber: in Labuan Bajo

 - Many nationalities are eligible to enter and remain in Indonesia without a visa for 30 days.
 Others need to obtain a Visa on Arrival for 30 days at the major entry points to Indonesia.
 Visa on Arrival costs and usually can be extended for another 30 days.